 What worked

-Let’s first look at the functional chargers and then come back to the non-functional chargers.
 At each stop, we charged at 50kW chargers, rather than 250kW+ chargers in the ideal plan.
-We were also charging at a higher SOC (typically 70-90%) than the ideal profile, which meant lower power (as low as 5kW) towards the end of each charge.
-This accounts for actual charging taking over 2 hours, as compared to 1 hour in the ideal plan.
+We were also charging at a higher SOC (typically 70-90%) than the ideal profile, meaning average power was less than 50kW.
+This is why actual charging took over 2 hours, rather than 1 hour in the ideal plan.

 One positive of more and longer stops was meeting other EV drivers.
 It was fun to connect and learn about their travels and their vehicles, and get accurate intel about chargers up and down the route.